jhonnyLeandro/rest-api/README.md

 ## Test the api

-we are going to use the tool curl to test the functionality of the api
+We are going to use the tool curl to test the functionality of the api

 ### Get